awsdocs/aws-ruby-developer-guide/doc_source/wd-example-list-user-docs.rst

 Listing User Docs
 #################

-The following example lists the documents for the user whose name is specified on the command line.
+The following example lists the documents for a user.
 Choose :code:`Copy` to save the code locally, or see the link to the complete example at the end of this topic.